RedisAI/RedisAI/README.md

 A Redis module for serving Tensorflow tensors and executing graphs.

+## Cloning
+If you want to run examples, make sure you have [git-lfs](https://git-lfs.github.com) installed when you clone.

 ## Building
 This will checkout and build Redis and download the libtensorflow binaries for your platform.
 ```